-No. However, the renovated Burbank Town Center Mall will play an important role serving residents of the proposed neighborhood as well as other visitors.
-Scheduled to be complete in December 2017, the Mall is undergoing a $60 million refresh to create a modern shopping experience by providing a more welcoming and seamless connection between the Mall and Downtown Burbank.
-In addition, the Mall renovation will include an outdoor dining terrace on the third level facing Downtown Burbank with unmatched views of the Verdugo Mountains and access off Magnolia/San Fernando via an exterior escalator.
+No. However, the renovated Burbank Town Center will play an important role serving residents of the proposed neighborhood as well as other visitors.
+Scheduled to be complete in December 2017, the Burbank Town Center is undergoing a $60 million refresh to create a modern shopping experience by providing a more welcoming and seamless connection between the Burbank Town Center and Downtown Burbank.
+In addition, the renovation will include an outdoor dining terrace on the third level facing Downtown Burbank with unmatched views of the Verdugo Mountains and access off Magnolia/San Fernando via an exterior escalator.
 As a part of ongoing business operations and tenant improvements, there may be additional upgrades to occur in the future.

 The Burbank Town Center site is located in Downtown Burbank.
 Burbank 2035, the city’s General Plan adopted by the City Council in 2013, envisions Downtown Burbank as the center of the city where people live, work, and shop.
 “Downtown Burbank is the civic, shopping, dining and entertainment center of the city,” the plan reads.
 “As a community center with transit access, it is appropriate for Downtown to have a higher allowable intensity of development than other areas of the community.”

 The proposed neighborhood fulfills the city’s stated goals for the downtown area by:

 By redeveloping the Project site to include much-needed housing, a hotel, and a town center, neighborhood services will be provided while enhancing the existing commercial and entertainment uses that Burbank residents currently enjoy.

 In comparison to much of the surrounding region, Burbank has lagged in the production of new housing units in recent years, adding only 55 residential units since 2011, according to the city’s Community Development Department, while both the population and the number of people working in Burbank have increased during that same period of time.